lodeguns/MOOs-An/README.md

 > osc.list.w.out.Rdata

-These data are referred to the binary matrices that describe for each metabolic network the operons ( at a genetic level ) and protein polymer (at the proteic level).
+These data are referred to the binary matrices that describe for each metabolic network the operons ( at a genetic level ) and protein complexes (poly) (at the proteic level).

 > osc.eco.poly.ms.Rdata